CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 It is clear that any production code should not rely on unstable features, as they may change in future versions of the language.
 This is the case for `sr25529_verify` method.

 Check the following [documentation](27-unstable-interface.md) for a more detailed explanation of this vulnerability class.

+### 28 - Overflow check

+When you’re compiling in release mode with the --release flag, Rust does not include checks for integer overflow that cause panics.
+This can lead to unexpected behavior in your contract because Rust will perform two’s complement wrapping and continue executing the program with the incorrect result.

+Check the following [documentation](28-overflow-check.md) for a more detailed explanation of this vulnerability class.